Skip to content

 The licensed-adjuster report

-The stronger document is an official material-damage traffic accident detection report drawn up by an SBM-registered insurance adjuster under Law 5684, article 22/17.
-This is not the same as the simple mutual report — it is a far more authoritative service.
+The adjuster route is a material-damage traffic accident report drawn up by an authorised registered insurance adjuster under Law 5684, article 22/17.
+This is not the same as the simple mutual report; under the law, the report has evidential value in the insurance process.

 What makes it different:

-• A licensed, SBM-registered adjuster examines the accident.
+• A licensed, authorised adjuster examines the accident.

-• The report includes the adjuster’s professional opinion and a fault assessment — not just the drivers’ say-so.
+• The report includes the adjuster’s professional technical opinion — not just the drivers’ say-so.

 • It contains a proper scene sketch and structured documentation.

-• Because fault is professionally established, insurers can process the claim with far less back-and-forth.
+• Because the file has an independent technical assessment, insurers can process the claim with less back-and-forth.

-In short: the mutual report is what drivers say happened; the adjuster report is what a qualified expert determines happened.
+In short: the mutual report is what drivers say happened; the adjuster report adds what a qualified expert assesses from the findings.
 That distinction is exactly what insurers rely on.

 Side-by-side